 Your Helix Swarm server's URL.

-Username and cross-host ticket for connection (use
+Username and cross-host ticket for connection (use the

 p4 login -a -pcommand to obtain one)

-If you want TeamCity to create a test run on the Swarm server and update its status according to the build status in TeamCity.
+Whether you want TeamCity to create a test run on the Swarm server and update its status according to the build status in TeamCity.
 To be able to use this mode, make sure the provided credentials grant administrative access.

 Note that Helix Swarm usually creates reviews on shelved changelists whose description contains a special keyword, depending on your setup (for example,